jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

   - CPU: Modern dual or quad core
   - RAM: 4 GB
   - The Vagrant virtual machine will be configured by default to have 1.5 GB of RAM (1536 MB).
-To change this amount, see Appendix E.
+To change this amount, see Appendix F.

 WARNING:
 -------------------------------------------------------------------------------